 The bottom line

-Office toys and gadgets are not only fun but also solid companions for boosting your productivity.
+Office toys, game rooms and office gadgets are not only fun but also solid companions for boosting your productivity.
 Even though it may seem odd at first – have more fun, and you’ll get more done – it all makes sense when you think about it.

 Our minds cannot maintain 100% focus throughout the day, and it’s ok.
 Instead of engaging in office gossip, drinking your X cup of coffee, or mindlessly scrolling through social media, try out some office toys and gadgets.
 They’re more beneficial than you may think!